 In their first season returning to standalone status, Williamstown reached the preliminary final against Box Hill and only narrowly missed out on a grand final appearance.

 Three Williamstown men have been President of the Victorian Football Association – J.J.
-Liston (he of the Liston Medal and Liston Stakes), John Grieve and Tony Hannebery (former player, President of the WFC and former All-Australian Amateur footballer).
+Liston (he of the Liston Medal and Liston Stakes and the second-longest serving VFA president), John Grieve and Tony Hannebery (former player, 10-year President of WFC and former All-Australian Amateur footballer).

 Longest losing sequence: 19 (1994-95)